Simon Kofe: Parliamentary career

 Sir Kamuta Latasi resigned as MP on 17 October 2018.
 A by-election was held on 20 November 2018, with Kofe winning his seat with a 30.5% of the total votes in his favour.
 In an interview he stated that he would like to contribute to the constitutional reform project, with which project he had participated in his role as senior magistrate.

 He served in the parliamentary Opposition in the government of Prime Minister Enele Sopoaga during the last months of the 2015-2019 legislature.
 At the time of his election to parliament, he was the youngest of the members of parliament at age 35.
 He was re-elected in the 2019 Tuvaluan general election.

 On 19 September 2019, Kausea Natano was voted into the office of Prime Minister of Tuvalu by a parliamentary majority consisting of 10 MPs.
 Kofe was appointed as the Minister for Justice, Communication & Foreign Affairs.

+Kofe was re-elected in the 2024 Tuvaluan general election.
+Kofe was appointed the Minister for Transport, Energy, Communication, and Innovation in the Teo Ministry.

+Climate activism and role as the Minister for Foreign Affairs (2019-2023)

+On 27 October 2021, Kofe launched Tuvalu’s ‘Future Now Project’ (Te Ataeao Nei Project in Tuvaluan).
+The project’s first initiative is values- or culture-based approach to diplomacy based on Tuvaluan values of olaga fakafenua (communal living systems), kaitasi (shared responsibility), and fale-pili (being a good neighbour), in the hope other nations will be motivated to understand their shared responsibility to mitigate climate change and sea level rise.
+A values- or culture-based approach to diplomacy was reflected in Tuvalu’s 2020 Foreign Policy statement (Te Sikulagi).

 In November 2021, Kofe recorded a speech for the COP26.
 In the video, he stood knee-deep in seawater to highlight Tuvalu being on the frontline of climate change.
 The following year, in November 2022, he recorded a speech where he outlined that in response to rising sea levels, Tuvalu will replicate itself into the Metaverse, stating that "our land, our ocean, our culture are the most precious assets of our people and to keep them safe from harm, no matter what happens in the physical world, we will move them to the cloud."

+Role in constitutional reform (2020-2023)

+In July 2020 the Parliament of Tuvalu adopted a Motion to establish: “a constitution committee that would monitor in ensuring that the constitution plans for the review are observed”.
+Simon Kofe was appointed the chair of the Constitutional Review Parliamentary Select Committee.
+The Final Report of the Constitutional Review Parliamentary Select Committee was published on 12 December 2022. on the same date The Constitution of Tuvalu Bill 2022 was published.

+Kofe resigned from the Cabinet in July 2023 to focus on amending the Constitution.

+On 5 September 2023, Tuvalu’s parliament passed the Constitution of Tuvalu Act 2023, with the changes to the Constitution came into effect on 1 October 2023.